salomonysmayel/Investment-Portfolios-Analysis/README.md

 2. Determine whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.

 Algo1 outperforms all portfolios.
 Algo2 outperforms all but BERKSHIRE HATHAWAY INC (And Algo1)

+CUSTOM PORTFOLIO ANALYSIS

+For cumulative returns, custom portfolio ends up outperforming all other portfolios.
+Is riskier that all but BERKSHIRE HATHAWAY INC. Beta for custom portfolio tends to grow when the market gets less risky.
+It has a high sharpe ratio compared to the other portfolios, except for ALGO1.
+Custom portfolio is more correlated with Algo2 portfolio with a corr value of 0.755, meaning that for the return this portfolio generated is worth taking the risk compared to the other portfolios with less Sharpe ratios, except for Algo2 portfolio.